 Adipex, a brand name of the medication phentermine, can be used with diet and exercise to help people lose weight.
 This medication is a stimulant similar to an amphentamine and can be habit-forming.
 Although the medication can prove useful to people with obesity who have health concerns related to their weight, it should not be used as a casual weight loss product.
 Individuals should only take Adipex with a valid prescription and under the guidance of a doctor.

-Record information about your weight and health, including previous weight loss attempts and any current medical issues you suffer from as a result of your weight.
+Record information about your weight and health, including previous weight loss attempts and any current medical issues that may be connected to your weight.